Ranjandas/shikari-scenarios/scenarios/nomad-consul-secure/README.md

 # Scenario: Nomad Consul Secure

-This scenario deploys both Nomad and Consul with ACLs and TLS in place.
-It is useful when you have to play around with Nomad's features (with or without Consul).
+This scenario deploys both Nomad and Consul configured with ACLs and TLS.
+It is useful when you have to run with reproduction env which leverages ACLs and TLS across Nomad and Consul.

 It also supports Consul Workload Identity and is enabled by default when the Nomad version is `>=1.8.0`.
 If you need to disable Workload Identity configuration with versions `>=1.8.0`, please pass `-e NOMAD_CONSUL_WI=false` with `shikari create`.